Last Updated: July 16, 2026

 Respiratory Infection Support

 Clinical trials examining Echinacea for upper respiratory tract infections have produced noteworthy results.
 One randomized, double-blind, placebo-controlled study investigated Echinacea purpurea's effects on mucosal immunity and respiratory infection incidence.
 The research involved 32 subjects who underwent an exercise protocol known to affect mucosal immunity.
-Following a 4-week intervention with Echinacea supplementation, the treatment group showed significant differences compared to placebo: while there was no significant difference in the number of upper respiratory infections between groups, the reported duration was dramatically different—8.6 days for the control group versus 3.4 days for the Echinacea group.7
+Following a 4-week intervention with Echinacea supplementation, the treatment group showed a significant difference compared to placebo.
+While there was no significant difference in the number of upper respiratory infections between groups, the reported duration was dramatically different, at 8.6 days for the control group versus 3.4 days for the Echinacea group.7

 Anti-Inflammatory Properties

 Research into Echinacea's anti-inflammatory mechanisms reveals a sophisticated dual action.
-Under normal conditions, aqueous extracts stimulate macrophages to produce pro-inflammatory cytokines (TNF-α, IL-1β, and IL-6) and generate reactive oxygen and nitrogen species—an appropriate immune response to potential threats.
+Under normal conditions, aqueous extracts stimulate macrophages to produce pro-inflammatory cytokines (TNF-alpha, IL-1-beta, and IL-6) and generate reactive oxygen and nitrogen species, an appropriate immune response to potential threats.
 However, under inflammatory conditions, Echinacea extracts significantly reduce the production of these same pro-inflammatory mediators.

 Particularly interesting is the finding that dichloromethanolic extracts, which are enriched in alkamides, demonstrated the strongest anti-inflammatory activity.
 Moreover, Echinacea purpurea extracts generally showed more robust anti-inflammatory effects than commonly used pharmaceutical anti-inflammatory drugs including dexamethasone, diclofenac, salicylic acid, and celecoxib.9